This post contains affiliate links.

-Jamie first came to me about five years ago with the idea.
+It wasn't always going to be a homebuilt teardrop trailer.
+Jamie first came to me about five years ago with an idea.
 Max was tiny, just a baby, and Jamie walked in and said “I want to restore a Volkswagen bus camper.
 Like an old one.”

 Ever trying to be supportive of his ideas, I nodded and smiled and got him a copy of “How to Restore a Volkswagen Bus” for Christmas.